 Altschul DJ, Unda SR, Benton J, et al. A novel severity score to predict inpatient mortality in COVID-19 patients.
 Sci Rep 10, 16726 (2020).
 Full-text: https://doi.org/10.1038/s41598-020-73962-9

 Determining which patients are at high risk of severe illness or mortality is essential for appropriate clinical decision making.
-By analyzing the date from 4711 SARS-CoV-2 infected patients, the authors developed a COVID-19 severity score ranging from 0 to 10, consisting of age, oxygen saturation, mean arterial pressure, blood urea nitrogen, C-Reactive protein, and the international normalized ratio.
-The probability of mortality was 11.8%, 39% and 78% for patient with low (0–3), moderate (4–6) and high (7–10) COVID-19 severity score.
+By analyzing the date from 4711 SARS-CoV-2 infected patients, the authors developed a COVID-19 severity score ranging from 0 to 10, consisting of age, oxygen saturation, mean arterial pressure, blood urea nitrogen, C-reactive protein, and the international normalized ratio.
+The probability of mortality was 11.8%, 39% and 78% for patients with either a low (0–3), moderate (4–6) or high (7–10) COVID-19 severity score.

 Rubin EJ, Baden LR, Morrissey S. Covid-19 and the President.
 Audio interview (24.58).
 N Engl J Med 2020; 383: e104.
 Access: https://doi.org/10.1056/NEJMe2031183

-The editors discuss treatments Trump has reportedly received for Covid-19, the rationale for them, and what is known about risks and benefits.
+The editors discuss treatments Trump has reportedly received for COVID-19, the rationale for them, and what is known about the risks and benefits.

 Gee A. Texas doctor, 28, dies of Covid: ‘She wore the same mask for weeks, if not months’.
 The Guardian 2020, published 7 October.
 Full-text: https://www.theguardian.com/us-news/2020/oct/07/texas-doctor-adeline-fagan-covid-coronavirus

 Adeline Fagan tested positive in early July and died in September – as US health workers lost to COVID skew younger and lack protective equipment.